Gold Star Marching Band: Game Day

 Game Day starts with mandatory section breakfasts at 6 AM.
 All band members are then present for morning rehearsal at the Fargodome.
 After morning rehearsal the band has a later call time to be in the atrium of the music building.
 At call, all sections are accounted for and uniforms inspected.
 The band then goes outside to start the march over.
-The march over is a seven or so block parade-style march from the Reineke Fine Arts Center, through the heart of NDSU's campus, up to the Fargodome.
+The march over is a seven or so block parade-style march from Challey Hall, through the heart of NDSU's campus, up to the Fargodome.

-Once at the dome, the band performs a pregame show consisting of a field run-on entrance, a fanfare to different sides of the stadium, On Bison while marching down the field, a trio of patriotic songs (Battle Hymn of The Republic, Sousa Medley, You’re a Grand Old Flag/America the Beautiful}, while forming the shape of a star.
+Once at the dome, the band performs a pregame show consisting of a field run-on entrance, a fanfare to different sides of the stadium, On Bison while marching down the field, a trio of patriotic songs (Battle Hymn of The Republic, You’re a Grand Old Flag, and America the Beautiful), while forming the shape of a star.
 The band plays the NDSU alma mater The Yellow and The Green and directly after the song the stadium announcer proclaims "We ARE the Pride of North Dakota!".
-The band then forms "NDSU" while playing Fight Song and forms "BISON" facing the student section side of the dome.
+The band then forms "NDSU" while playing Fight Song and forms a snorting bison.
 The band marches towards the team entrance, forms a tunnel for the team to run out, and plays On Bison as the team runs out.
 When the lights come back on, the band plays the Star-Spangled Banner, and exits the field by the opposing team's locker room.

 The band stands in the south end-zone directly next to the student section(s).
 The band then performs a show at halftime, and returns to the stands for the conclusion of the game.